Scalingo/documentation/_posts/platform/app/2000-01-01-postdeploy-hook.md

   recommended **not** to use a `postdeploy` hook but a [one-off container]({% post_url platform/app/2000-01-01-tasks%}) once the deployment has been done.
 * Memory available: a postdeploy hook is executed in a M container (512 MB RAM available).
+This size is modifiable upon request on the support.

 ## Examples